dimodi/project-templates/README.md

 ### Telerik UI for Blazor Configuration

 The Telerik UI for Blazor NuGet package, namespaces, service, and static assets are [added, according to best practices](https://docs.telerik.com/blazor-ui/getting-started/what-you-need).
-The Telerik CSS and JS file URLs include a [query string cache buster](https://docs.telerik.com/blazor-ui/knowledge-base/common-browser-cache-buster) to prevent browser caching across version upgrades.
+The Telerik CSS and JavaScript file URLs include a [query string cache buster](https://docs.telerik.com/blazor-ui/knowledge-base/common-browser-cache-buster) to prevent browser caching after version upgrades.
 The cache buster is missing from the WebAssembly Standalone App template due to dynamic content restrictions in `index.html`.

 The project templates provide options to configure the app and the [Telerik UI for Blazor components](https://docs.telerik.com/blazor-ui/introduction#getting-started) during app creation: